Skip to content

 This constraint aligns children shapes.

-• orient : top, bottom, left, right, center.
+• orient : top, bottom, middle, left, right, center, vert-fill, horz-fill.

 • align : left, left-outside, left-border, center, right, right-outside, right-border, top, top-border, top-outside, middle, bottom, bottom-border, bottom-outside, fill.

 • query : Align only the matched children shapes.
 For example, if the query is #compartment, aligns only the children shapes which has #compartment tag.
+For more about query expression, see Query.

 • fillLast : Fill the last child shape.